slaveOftime/Fun.Blazor/Fun.Blazor.Docs.Wasm/Pages/CliUsage/CliUsageDemo.md

         MudCard' [
             MudAlert'() {
                 Icon Icons.Filled.AccessAlarm
-                ChildContent "This is the way"
+                childContent "This is the way"
             }
         ]
     ```